Back in June 2019, I bought three Olimex A64-Olinuxino boards, which I'm using for testing and demos of networking protocols.

-The CPU is a quad-core Cortex-A53; it implements ARMv8.0-A, and Armbian runs in 64-bit mode.
-It is fast enough to do native compiles, but I prefer to cross-compile from a Debian desktop (use aarch64-linux-gnu-gcc for C, and GOARCH=arm64 for Go).
-The Cortex-A53 implements the ARMv8 crypto extensions (AES, SHA-1, SHA-2), which are well supported by the Linux ecosystem (at least by the kernel, by OpenSSL, and by the Go runtime).
+The CPU is a quad-core Cortex-A53; it implements ARMv8.0-A, and Debian runs in 64-bit mode.
+It is fast enough to do native compiles, but I prefer to cross-compile from a Debian desktop.
+For C, I use

 The chip is a RTL8723BS connected over SDIO, with a PCB antenna (there's no external antenna connector).
 It's a 1×1 2.4GHz-only chip.
 Either the chip or the Linux driver has some limitations:

-I've found that the BlueTooth disappears after a reboot.
+The BlueTooth interface disappears after a reboot.
 You need to physically power-cycle the board in order to recover.

 The board runs fine on a 1400mAh toy battery.
-The PMIC indicates that it's using 800mA when idle; if that's accurate, then we should have a good few hours before we need to recharge, way more than I'd need for even the most ambitious demo.
+The PMIC indicates that it's using 800mA when idle; if that's accurate, then the small battery should be enough for a few hours continuous use, which is enough for most demos.

-Only one UART port is populated, and it is used as the console.
+Only one UART port is populated, and it is used for the console.

-The board has space for three extra headers: one UEXT connector (UART + I²C + SPI + power), one HSIC, and one undocumented 40-pin header.
+The board has space for three extra headers: one UEXT connector (UART + I²C + SPI + power), HSIC, and one undocumented 40-pin header (but you have the board schematics).
 Unfortunately, none of these are populated, so using them will require soldering.
-(Not that I have big needs, but a second UART and an I²C would be handy.)